AJ2O/aws-short-projects/5-notetaker/1-elastic-beanstalk.md

 # Elastic Beanstalk
-- This tutorial will outline how to deploy and upgrade apps using Elastic Beanstalk.
+This tutorial will outline how to deploy and upgrade apps using Elastic Beanstalk, AWS' Platform-as-a-Service (PaaS) solution.
 All of these steps were performed in the region us-east-1.

 ## Steps